T3DocumentationStarter/Public-Info-053/Documentation/Manual.rst

   * in the specific tt_content record (shown below in the example) or
   * system wide via Typo3 Template record.

-* By splitting HTML and JavaScript code over several lines, take care not accidently to create a 'nesting'-end token.
+* By splitting HTML and JavaScript code over several lines, take care not accidentally to create a 'nesting'-end token.
   Check the line after `10.tail =`.
 It's '}' alone on one line.
 This is a valid 'nesting'-end token!.
 There are two options to circumvent this: